Devijio/Sample-program/README.md

 ## Project Overview

-IMS offers a comprehensive solution for managing and monitoring different aspects of infrastructure.
+DIMS offers a comprehensive solution for managing and monitoring different aspects of infrastructure.
 The project structure is divided into various categories, each addressing specific requirements:

 ## Getting Started